andrewhowdencom/docs.littleman.co/site/content/Health.md

 | ● [green] | ok       | Everythings OK!                                 |

 ## Sensu Configuration
+- Use google cloud logging + monitoring.
+May come back to this if it gets too expensive.

 ### Naming Standards
 | Name          | Example                    | Guideline                                           |
 |:-------------:|:--------------------------:|:---------------------------------------------------:|